AutoRecon/AutoRecon/README.md

 * \_commands.log contains a list of every command AutoRecon ran against the target.
 This is useful if one of the commands fails and you want to run it again with modifications.
 * \_manual_commands.txt contains any commands that are deemed "too dangerous" to run automatically, either because they are too intrusive, require modification based on human analysis, or just work better when there is a human monitoring them.

 By default, directories are created for each open port (e.g. tcp80, udp53) and scan results for the services found on those ports are stored in their respective directories.
-You can disable this behavior using the --no-port-dirs command line option, and scan results will instead be stored in the scans directory itself.
+You can disable this behaviour using the --no-port-dirs command line option, and scan results will instead be stored in the scans directory itself.

 If a scan results in an error, a file called \_errors.log will also appear in the scans directory with some details to alert the user.